Traces, extensions, co-normal derivatives and solution regularity of elliptic systems with smooth and non-smooth coefficients: Sobolev spaces, trace operators and extensions

-Now we can prove a statement about the trace operator unboundedness (cf. \cite[Chapter 1, Theorem 9.5]{LiMa1} for domains with infinitely smooth boundary) that follows from two-side estimates for the trace operator and its adjoined.
+Now we can prove two-side estimates for the trace operator and its adjoined, which particularly imply a statement about the trace operator unboundedness (cf. \cite[Chapter 1, Theorem 9.5]{LiMa1} for the unboundedness statements in domains with infinitely smooth boundary).